attackfrog/lattice/docs/draft.md

 ### Hero Component

 A hero is a stylized container element, intended to be used for content that should stand out from the rest of the page.
 To use one, apply the `.hero` class to the relevant container.
 Text within the hero container is styled slightly differently than regular text.
-Hero elements combine well with the `.bgcolor-*` color classes, and can also be made semitransparent by adding the `.hero-transparent` class to them (to allow background images to show through, for example.)
+Hero elements combine well with the `.bgcolor-*` color classes, and can also be made semitransparent by swapping `.hero` for `.hero-transparent`.
+(This allows background images to show through, for example.)

 #### Customization